nsantti/checkers/README.md

   - Player can click a button to make a random move
   - Button available to watch a computer play against itself
   - Game Over screen has a button to play again
+  - Button to see all available legal moves for current player
 - Visual appeal
   - Squares are highlighted when the mouse is in them
   - Pieces that must jump are highlighted